Using coroutines in Neovim Lua

 Fire-and-forget coroutine functions

-In our context, calls like ls_dir_co
+In our context, calls like ls_co

 and match_co

 yield until the corresponding I/O call is ready.
-The Neovim’s event loop will resume the corresponding thread when that is the case.
+Neovim’s event loop will resume the corresponding thread when that is the case.
 This pattern of control flow is so common for I/O operations that I call such coroutines fire-and-forget coroutine functions.
 You only resume such coroutines once from your Lua code, and the event loop will resume them till the end.

 1